scrax/MIUICamera_v2_mods_for_MIUI_whyred/README.md

 ## Instructions

-Select installer you need to choose:

-- Magisk if you have it installed and want easy install/uninstall
-- TWRP if you want to keep system rootless

-and select:

-- AOSP if on Lineage or any AOSP based ROM
-- MIUI if you are on a MIUI based ROM

 Install Magisk modules in magisk or TWRP (on your choice) and reboot;

-For TWRP installer make a backup of system and vendor in TWRP to unistall.

-For Magisk AOSP since v0.19 you can choose to install CameraSoundFix_0.1.zip and FPShutter_0.1.zip also to disable camera sounds and enable system wide fingerprint shutter.
+For Magisk AOSP since v0.19 you can choose to install [ComSoundFix_toggle](https://github.com/Magisk-Modules-Repo/MIUIcamera-v2-for-whyred-Redmi-Note-5-pro-/raw/master/make/add-ons/CamSoundFix_toggle-TWRP_0.2.zip "CamSoundFix_toggle") and [FPShutter_toggle](https://github.com/Magisk-Modules-Repo/MIUIcamera-v2-for-whyred-Redmi-Note-5-pro-/raw/master/make/add-ons/CamSoundFix_toggle-TWRP_0.2.zip "FPShutter_toggle") also to disable camera sounds and enable system wide fingerprint shutter.
 They are now two separated modules so people can use them on other ports too.

 **camera2 API is not required (but will be enabled by the module since v0.17)**